 A Backpackers Guide to Canada

-Choosing to backpack through Canada will very likely be the biggest life changing event you will ever embark on.
-Aside from being the second largest country in the world, meaning there is an immense amount to see and do, we are a warm, friendly and welcoming nation that is proud of our country and what we have built.
+Choosing to backpack through Canada will very likely be the biggest life-changing event you will ever embark on.
+Aside from being the second-largest country in the world, meaning there is an immense amount to see and do, we are a warm, friendly, and welcoming nation that is proud of our country and what we have built.
 When you visit Canada, we want to advocate for you to stray off the beaten path.
-By all means visit our exciting hubs, Toronto, Montreal and Vancouver, but we have hundreds of exciting little towns and hamlets with individual character and a story waiting to be created.
+By all means visit our exciting hubs, Toronto, Montreal, and Vancouver, but we have hundreds of exciting little towns and hamlets with individual character and a story waiting to be created.
 Whether you are working your way through Canada on an International Experience Canada visa or just planning to rough it with nothing but your backpack and a bus schedule, these are some of our small cities and towns you simply cannot miss out on when you visit Canada.
+So, without further ado, here's our complete backpackers guide to Canada.

 The Colorful Small Cities and Towns of Canada